 Hyundai Ioniq Electric reliability & safety rating

-The Hyundai Ioniq Electric comes with a five-star Euro NCAP crash test rating, plus a five-year warranty
+The Hyundai Ioniq Electric reassures buyers with its five-star Euro NCAP crash-test rating, plus a five-year warranty

 |Euro NCAP rating||Adult protection rating||Child protection rating||Safety assistance rating|